EAAMO/conference2024/content/conference_information/schedule/index.md

 showTableOfContents: true
 ---

 The main conference will be in [Auditorio Rafael Nieto](../venue/).
+Please note that time presented in tables below are in [UTC-6 (San Luis Potosi)](https://www.worldtimebuddy.com/mexico-san-luis-potosi-to-est).

 ## October 29, 2024, Tuesday